History

 2011

-With construction support from USAID and in partnership with the Ugandan government, Fred Hutch holds groundbreaking ceremony for the $10 million, UCI-Fred Hutch Cancer Centre in Kampala.
+With construction support from USAID and in partnership with the Ugandan government, Fred Hutch holds a groundbreaking ceremony for the $10 million, UCI-Fred Hutch Cancer Centre in Kampala.

 2015